Riccobaldo of Ferrara: Riccobaldo's Reading

-After this the list becomes very impressive as to quantity and quality when we find Riccobaldo at grips with Julius Caesar, at least the problematic De bello Alexandrino, along with De bello Africo and De bello Hispaniensi (On the Alexandrine War, On the African War, On the Hispanic War); Cicero’s Laelius de amicitia (Laelius on Friendship’) and Rhetorica ad Herennium (Rhetoric: For Herennius), and other works, too.
-We can add the Distichs of Cato (Catonis Disticha), Einhard, Hegesippus, Horace, certain texts to be found in the so-called Spicilegium Ravennatis historiae; Virgil, perhaps the Dominican Vincent of Beauvais, and the manuscripts of the Abbey of Santa Giustina in Padua, without excluding others still.
+Subsequently, the list expands considerably in both scope and quality, as Riccobaldo engages with texts attributed to Julius Caesar, particularly the problematic De bello Alexandrino, along with De bello Africo and De bello Hispaniensi (On the Alexandrine War, On the African War, On the Hispanic War).
+He also consulted Cicero’s Laelius de amicitia (Laelius on Friendship) and Rhetorica ad Herennium (Rhetoric for Herennius), among other works.
+Additional sources include the Distichs of Cato (Catonis Disticha), Einhard, Hegesippus, Horace, certain texts preserved in the Spicilegium Ravennatis historiae, Virgil, the Dominican Vincent of Beauvais, and manuscripts from the Abbey of Santa Giustina in Padua.

 For this very considerable widening of his learning, Riccobaldo certainly owed a great deal to his mixing in the circles of the pre-humanists of Padua, from whom he learned much, but to whom he probably also gave not a little.
 In any case, there is no overlooking Riccobaldo nowadays as a figure of first rank in the history of Italian culture, despite his having been neglected even in relatively recent times by historians who were otherwise not without merit.